DeveloperLx/Android-Development-Tutorials-translation/Android SDK Versions Tutorial with Kotlin.md

         </a>
     </p>
     <p>
-        Here we can see three important attributes:
+        我们可以在这里看到三个重要的属性：
     </p>
     <ul>
         <li>
             <em>
                 minSdkVersion
             </em>
             is the minimum API Level with which the app is compatible.
             The Android system will prevent a user from installing the application if the system’s API Level is lower than the value specified in this attribute.
             Android requires the minSdkVersion attribute to always be set.
         </li>
         <li>
             <em>
                 targetSdkVersion
             </em>
             is the API Level that the application targets.
             This attribute informs the system that you have tested against the target version.
             The targetSdkVersion defaults to the minSdkVersion if not specified.
         </li>
         <li>
             <em>